-Everest Base Camp via the 3 Peaks and 3 Passes Nepal Trek, Autumn 2015
+Everest Base Camp via the 3 Peaks and 3 Passes Trek with Lobuche Peak Climb

-For Autumn 2015, we have revised our popular Everest Trek with a unique itinerary designed for the adventurous hiker who wants to do the Classic EBC Trek via a more challenging loop route with very little backtracking.
-Along the way we climb three peaks and cross three high passes!
+For Autumn 2018, we have updated our popular Everest Trek with a unique itinerary designed for the adventurous trekkers who wants to do the Classic EBC Trek via a more challenging loop route with very little backtracking.
+Along the way we climb three trekking peaks and cross three high passes!